WGLab/GDP/README.md

 eg: 0.1,1,1.5,2,2,3.3,3,3,9.2,2.1,1
 For censors column: if 1 then means the survival date of the patient is censored, otherwise non-censored.
 ```
+### about the input file for making prediction
+If the survival data and survival censoring status are not availabe for prediction data, then random numbers can be added to make the format consistent with the format used in the training process.
+And in order to load the model based on the training, the number of patients (samples) in this prediction input file should equal to the batch size used in the training process.